 Yes!
 Easily make this chocolate raspberry tart gluten-free by using gluten-free graham crackers.

 Yes, you can also make these into mini tarts.
 Add your buttery graham cracker crumbs to 6 or 8 mini tart pans.
-Pack the crumbs down to form a shell, then bake for 4 – 5 minutes (not 10 minutes like the original recipe).
-Let the shells cool, then add the chocolate filling and chill in the refrigerator for 1 – 2 hours.
+Pack the crumbs down to form a shell, then bake for 4-5 minutes (not 10 minutes, as the original recipe suggests).
+Let the shells cool, then add the chocolate filling and chill in the refrigerator for 1 - 2 hours.

 This homemade chocolate tart with a graham cracker crust freezes well for up to 2 months.
 Make sure to wrap it in plastic wrap and foil tightly.
 When you are ready to enjoy, defrost the tart overnight in the refrigerator.